tbocinec/educates-labs/workshops/kafka-linux-install/workshop/content/02-kafka-installation.md

   export PATH=$PATH:$KAFKA_HOME/bin
 ```

-Now you can run Kafka commands from any directory!
+This allows you to run all Kafka CLI tools from any directory without specifying the full path!

 ## Next Steps